haileycoop/nightsong/content/Worldbuilding/0. Campaign/Campaign diary.md

 ## Introduction

-The campaign has four players, and we are using the free archetype rules, allowing most of the characters to be multiclassed.
+The campaign has four players, and we are using the free archetype rules, allowing most of the characters to be multi-classed.

 ### Characters